 Morocco, officially the Kingdom of Morocco, is a North African country in the Maghreb region.
-It is bordered by the Mediterranean Sea to the north, the Atlantic Ocean to the west, Algeria to the east, and the disputed territory of Western Sahara to the south.
-Morocco also claims several Spanish territories.
-The population is approximately 37 million, with Islam as the official religion, and Arabic and Berber as the official languages, alongside widespread use of French and Moroccan Arabic.
-Its culture reflects Arab, Berber, African, and European influences.
+Bordered by the Atlantic Ocean and Mediterranean Sea, it shares land borders with Algeria and the disputed Western Sahara.
+The population is approximately 37 million, with Islam as the official religion.
+Arabic and Berber are the official languages, while French and Moroccan Arabic are also widely spoken.
+Moroccan culture represents a blend of Arab, Berber, African, and European influences.
 Rabat is the capital, while Casablanca is the largest city.

-Mohammed al-Mokhtar Soussi (1900–1963) played an important role in the transition to independence.
+Mohammed al-Mokhtar Soussi, a writer who played an important role in the transition to independence, was born in 1900.

-In 1906, the matter of the crisis provoked by the German Empire was resolved at the Algeciras Conference.
+In 1906, the matter was resolved at the Algeciras Conference.

-In 1911, the Agadir Crisis increased tensions between European powers.
+The Agadir Crisis of 1911 increased tensions between European powers.

-Abdelkrim Ghallab (1919–2006) played an important role in the transition to independence.
+Abdelkrim Ghallab, a writer who played an important role in the transition to independence, was born in 1919.

-In 1922, the last Barbary lion in the wild, a subspecies native to Morocco, was shot in the Atlas Mountains.
+In 1922, the last Barbary lion in the wild, a subspecies native to Morocco and a national emblem, was shot in the Atlas Mountains, leading to its extinction in the wild.

 In 1925, the institution of slavery was abolished in Morocco.

-In 1943, the Istiqlal Party (Independence Party) was founded to press for independence.
+In 1943, the Istiqlal Party (Independence Party) was founded to press for independence, with discreet US support.

-In 1944, the Moroccan Cinematographic Centre (CCM), the nation's film regulatory agency, was established.
+In 1944, the Moroccan Cinematographic Centre was established as the nation's film regulatory agency, and studios were opened in Rabat.

-Before the founding of the State of Israel in 1948, there were about 265,000 Jews in Morocco, the largest Jewish community in the Muslim world.
+Before the founding of the State of Israel in 1948, Morocco had approximately 265,000 Jews, the largest Jewish community in the Muslim world.
+Current estimates show significantly smaller populations in Casablanca, Rabat, and Marrakesh, with the remaining population dispersed throughout the country.

 In 1952, Orson Welles' "Othello" won the Palme d'Or at the Cannes Film Festival under the Moroccan flag.

-In 1953, France exiled Sultan Mohammed V to Madagascar, sparking opposition to the French and Spanish protectorates.
+In 1953, France's exile of Sultan Mohammed V to Madagascar and his replacement by the unpopular Mohammed Ben Aarafa sparked active opposition to the French and Spanish protectorates.

 In 1955, France allowed Mohammed V to return, leading to negotiations for Moroccan independence.

-Mohammed Ben Brahim (1897–1955) was an important representative of the first generation that lived and wrote during the Protectorate.
+Mohammed Ben Brahim, an important representative of the first generation of Moroccan writers, died in 1955.

-In 1956, after Morocco declared independence, French and Arabic became the main languages of administration and education.
+After Morocco declared independence in 1956, both French and Arabic became the primary languages used in administration and education.

-The Moroccan National Theatre was founded in 1956.
+The Moroccan National Theatre was founded in 1956, offering regular productions of Moroccan and French dramatic works.

 In 1957, Sultan Mohammed became King.